 "Information - we lawfully hold personal information about you as part of the provision of health care and customer service.
 We are registered as a data controller with the Information Commissioner's Office (ICO) and process and store this information securely in a mixture of paper and/or computer records in accordance with data security legislation.
 Everyone in the practice is aware of the confidential nature of these records and will only use or release this information in accordance with the law.
 You will need to provide us with your consent if you wish us to pass your information to another optometrist.
 If you are an NHS patient, the NHS may ask to see the portion of your record that relates to NHS services provided and we are required by legislation to share any hospital referral information securely with your NHS GP.
 Such information will only be shared in strictest confidence.
-You are entitled to a copy of your records, although there may be an administrative charge.
+You are entitled to a copy of your records, although there to allow patients access to their records on request in accordance with current legislation, including the Freedom of Information has a system may be an administrative charge.
 If you wish to see your records, please ask [NAME OF PERSON] and we will respond as quickly as possible and in any case are required to do so within 30 days.
-If you require independent advice, contact the Information Commissioner's Office (ICO) We hold various pieces of information about you including your name and address, and clinical details such as the state of health of your eyes, your spectacle and/or contact lens prescription, and copies of any letters we have written about you or received from other professionals, such as your doctor.
+If you require independent advice, contact the Information Commissioner's Office (ICO)We hold various pieces of information about you including your name and address, and clinical details such as the state of health of your eyes, your spectacle and/or contact lens prescription, and copies of any letters we have written about you or received from other professionals, such as your doctor.
 You are entitled to a copy of this information although there may be an administrative charge for providing it.
 If you wish to see your records, please ask [NAME OF PERSON] and we will respond as quickly as possible and in any case are required to do so within 30 days.
 If you require independent advice, contact the Information Commissioner's Office (ICO).
 All practices should be registered with the ICO.